-A Contracting Officer Representative appointment letter is required for every contract action where the Contracting Officer delegates contract management responsibilities to a Contracting Officer Representative.
+A Contracting Officer Representative appointment and corresponding letter is required for all contracts and orders other than those that are firm-fixed price, and for firm-fixed-price contracts and orders as appropriate, unless the contracting officer retains and executes the Contracting Officer Representative duties.
+A Contracting Officer Representative appointment and corresponding letter is also required for all firm-fixed price contracts and orders at or above the simplified acquisition threshold unless the contract or order is for supplies or equipment and does not require installation and/or training.
 The Contracting Officer shall consider the complexity and dollar value of the acquisition, the candidate's technical knowledge, experience, training, judgment, character, and reputation when appointing a Contracting Officer Representative.
 The Contracting Officer Representative candidate shall meet certification requirements, as evidenced by a FAC-COR.
 Assistant and Alternate Contracting Officer Representatives, Task Managers, including surveillance personnel, shall be appointed in accordance with the same requirements applicable to Contracting Officer Representatives.
 Individuals are not required to meet the certification requirements or be appointed for merely providing subject matter expertise or technical support to the Contracting Officer or Contracting Officer Representative on matters related to a contract action.